 Roku Stick vs Amazon Fire Stick 4K Ultra

 Both sticks support about every major streaming provider.
 See chart below for listing Omitted from Amazon Fire Stick is HBO GO.

 Roku has been in the business longer and supports just about everything.
 If there is not an official Roku support channel, chances are that an unofficial version is available and can be manually downloaded.

 From feedback and reviews, the Amazon Fire Stick works better for games than the Roku.
 In the last year, Amazon has increased their game library to more than 200.
 If you are a serious gamer Amazon Fire TV Gaming Edition offers a gaming version complete with a game controller.

 The Roku Stick has an extra feature that the Amazon Fire Stick does not have.
 The Roku will remember where you were on another an App.
 Whereas the Fire TV Stick does a cold start and exits out of the App.

 The Roku navigates from one App to the next without having to reboot the App making the Roku better to navigate if you like to jump from one streaming provider to another.
 When using the Roku voice command App you can search through many Apps at once.

-One thing that the Amazon Fire TV stick has that is a big bonus is basically you are getting a fully functional Alexa Voice Control that can do much more then just surfing channels.
-The same full system as on a Amazon Echo that sells for around $100 dollars.
+One thing that the Amazon Fire TV stick has that is a big bonus is basically you are getting a fully functional Alexa Voice Control that can do much more than just surfing channels.
+The same full system as on an Amazon Echo that sells for around $100 dollars.